nightscout/chrome-uploader/README.md

 ###Use
 1. Plug in your Dexcom
-2. Magic happens
-2. If magic did not happen, open chrome://extensions
+2. open chrome://extensions
-3. Click launch
+3. Click **NightScout.info CGM Utility** icon to launch

 Lots of steps and right now.
 Some times you get no data back, usually preceded by completely inaccurate graphs- if that happens, press the Reset button.
 This'll wipe out all the data it's accumulated.
 Doesn't seem like you really need to unplug/replug anymore.